capsulbrasil/normalize-json/README.md

 }
 ```

-Running `translate(sample. mapping)` against it would derive the following JSON:
+Running `translate(sample, mapping)` against it would derive the following JSON:

 ```json
 {